 Shockingly, some vegan beauty products may actually be tested on animals, which is Just insane considering the ethos behind veganism.

-Products that do not contain any GMOs, manufactured herbicides, artificial fertilizers, artificial or synthetic colours, preservatives or chemicals
+Products that do not contain any GMOs, manufactured herbicides, artificial fertilizers, preservatives, parabens or any other toxic ingredients.

 While the ingredients in organic, and in some cases natural, products are sourced from sustainable means, they may be tested on animals, contain animal by-products and/or palm oil.

 There is a huge amount of greenwashing when it comes to ‘organic’ and even more so ‘natural’.

 Read more about how to identify non-toxic ingredients here.